thebithead/nuodb-operator/README.md

 ### Sample nuodb-cr.yaml deployment file

-The nuodb-operator/deploy directory includes sample Custom Resources to deploy the NuoDB database:
+The nuodb-operator/deploy directory includes sample Custom Resources to deploy the NuoDB database.
+For example,

-`cr-ephemeral.yaml` deploys NuoDB CE domain without a persistent storage volume by setting storageMode to "ephemeral".

-`cr-persistent-insights-enabled.yaml` deploys NuoDB CE domain using persistent storage and has NuoDB Insights enabled.
+`nuodb_v2alpha1_nuodb_cr.yaml`

-Optionally, you can add any of these below parameters values to your own `nuodb-cr.yaml` to customize your database.
+Optionally, you can add any of these below parameters values to your own `nuodb-cr.yaml` file to customize your database configuration.
 Each are described in the &nbsp;[Optional Database Parameters](#Optional-Database-Parameters) section.
-A sample nuodb-ycsb-cr.yaml is also provided.
-The nuodb-insights-cr.yaml normally does not require modification.
+Sample nuodb-ycsb-cr.yaml and nuodb-insights-cr.yaml files are also provided.
+Below is a sample `nuodb-cr.yaml` file that starts a database *test* that uses persistent storage, disables *hosted* Insights monitoring, starts three NuoDB Admin pods, along with various others configurations like controling the number desired pods, CPU, and memory used per NuoDB process type.
 ```
 spec:
   replicaCount: 1